Sual power station

 - This power plant is owned by TeaM Energy, which is a joint venture between Marubeni Corporation and Tokyo Electric Power Corporation...
 It was built pursuant to an ECA with NPC under a 25-year Build-Operate-Transfer (BOT) scheme that expires on October 24, 2024.
 On August 28, 2009, San Miguel Energy Corporation (SMEC) successfully bid for the appointment to be the IPPA for the Sual Power Plant and received a notice of award on September 1, 2009.

 SMEC assumed administration of the Sual power plant on November 6, 2009 in accordance with an IPPA agreement entered into with PSALM.

 In 2010 and 2011, several press reports described consideration of a 400-600 MW expansion of the power station.
-With no further reports in the media and no reports on the TeaM Energy or San Miguel Corp. websites, it is concluded that the project has been cancelled.
+In November 2015, plant officials stated that there was "no plans for expansion" of the plant, indicating that earlier plans had been cancelled.

 - Location: Sual, Pangasinan, Philippines

 - Unit 1: Operating